What is the Difference?

 This inability by paralegals to represent you or give you advice about STD/LTD benefits can work a serious and significant prejudice to you.

-This is aside from the fact paralegals are only required to attend 1½ years of school, while lawyers must attend 3 years of law school after receiving a B.A. (many paralegals do not even have this), one year of articling (clerkship) and another almost year of Bar Admission, for a total of 5 years of attorney training after their B.A.
+This is aside from the fact paralegals may be able to obtain a license after less than one year of schooling and training, while lawyers must attend 3 years of law school after receiving a B.A. (many paralegals do not even have this), one year of articling (clerkship) followed by the requirement to pass two (2) bar exams, one as a barrister and one as a solicitor.

 Some paralegals have no formal education whatsoever, having been allowed a license by being “grandfathered” in to membership.
 Some have merely been employed previously by WSIB with no legal training whatsoever.